jeonghoonkang/BerePi/apps/otsdb/otsdb_python_driver.md

       - Just read of TSDB
       - It returns String but we have to change it to dictionary format
       - Read specific metric
       - Return metric name which has been read by funcion (dictionary)

     - write
       - Jsut write
       - Write specific metric
       - Return metric name which has been written by funcion (dictionary)

+    - Copy
+      - read and write to different metric